An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Introduction

 First, we fix basic terminologies precisely.
 Let $S$ be a convex polyhedral surface in Euclidean space $\R^3$, and let $d:S\times S \to \R$ denote the distance function on $S$.
 Pick a point $p$ of $S$, and call it a {\em source point}.
 Given $r>0$, the {\em wavefront} on $S$ caused from $p$ is defined by the set of points of $S$ with iso-distance $r$ from $p$:

 (also we may write it by $W(r, p)$).
 Suppose that the wavefront $W(r)$ propagates on $S$ with a constant speed, as $r$ varies.
 If $p$ is an interior point of a face, then initially $W(r)$ is just a circle centered at $p$ with small radius $r$ on the face.
-As $r$ increases, $W(r)$ is still a loop on $S$, until it collapses to the farthest point from $p$ (Figure \ref{bunny_ws}) or it occurs a self-intersection and breaks off into multiple disjoint pieces (we call the moment a {\em bifurcation event}).
-We are interested in the wavefront propagation up to that moment.
+As $r$ increases, $W(r)$ is still a loop on $S$, until it collapses to the farthest point from $p$ (Figure \ref{bunny_ws}) or it occurs a self-intersection and breaks off into multiple disjoint pieces (we call the moment a {\em bifurcation event}, see Figure \ref{genericevents} (b)).
+Here our method has a limitation of incapable of cope with a bifurcation event, and in that case, we are interested in the wavefront propagation up to that moment.
+We will discuss this point later.

 Geometrically, $W(r)$ is made up of circular arcs.
 Two neighboring arcs may be joined by a {\em ridge point} of $W(r)$, which is a point having at least two distinct shortest paths from $p$.
 A new ridge point is created when $W(r)$ hits a vertex of $S$ (we call it a {\em vertex event}), see Figure \ref{ridge_point}.
 The locus of ridge points of $W(r)$ for all $r>0$ is called the {\em cut-locus} $C=C(S, p)$ on $S$ (here let $C$ contain all vertices of $S$, at which vertex events happen).
 It is a graph embedded in $S$ and has a clear geometric meaning.
-When one cuts $S$ along $C$ by a scissor, the whole of $S$ is expanded to the plane so that the obtained unfolding (net, development) is a star-shaped polygon without any overlap -- every point of the unfolding can be jointed with $p$ by a line segment lying on it (Figure \ref{source_unfolding}), which corresponds to a shortest path on $S$.
+When one cuts $S$ along $C$ by a scissor, the whole of $S$ is expanded to the plane so that the obtained unfolding (net, development) is a star-shaped polygon without any overlap -- every point of the unfolding can be joined with $p$ by a line segment lying on it (Figure \ref{source_unfolding}), which corresponds to a shortest path on $S$.
 We call it the {\em source unfolding of $S$ centered at $p$}.